Behind the Wall: Bubba Wallace

-Behind the Wall: Bubba Wallace is an American reality show series that premiered on February 15, 2018 on Facebook Watch.
+Behind the Wall: Bubba Wallace is an American reality web series that premiered on February 15, 2018 on Facebook Watch.
 It follows NASCAR driver Bubba Wallace as he prepares to compete in his first Daytona 500.

 Premise

 Behind the Wall: Bubba Wallace follows "Wallace’s road to the Daytona International Speedway, from his earliest racing days to his debut in the Monster Energy NASCAR Cup Series as the new full-time driver of the No. 43 Chevrolet Camaro ZL1 for Richard Petty Motorsports."

 Production

 Development

 On February 13, 2018, it was announced that Facebook Watch had ordered a first season of Behind the Wall: Bubba Wallace, a new reality series featuring NASCAR driver Bubba Wallace.
 It was reported that Facebook was producing the series with NASCAR Productions in association with NASCAR Digital Media.

 Marketing

 Simultaneously with the initial series announcement, Facebook released a trailer for the first season of the show.